The Best GMAT Practice Methods

 The Goal of GMAT Practice

-Unlike most tests we take, the GMAT is not primarily a test of knowledge or understanding.
-It’s a reasoning game.
+Unlike most tests we take, the GMAT is not only a test of knowledge or understanding.
+It’s also a reasoning game.
 So, the goal of GMAT practice is to develop skill in playing the GMAT game.

-There are a few aspects of skill in playing the GMAT game.
-They include skill in
+There are 3 key aspects of playing the GMAT game:

-• finding a path to the answer to a question.
+• finding an efficient path to solve the question

-• arriving at a correct answer without making any errors along the way.
+• arriving at the correct answer without making any errors along the way

-So, when we’re practicing for the GMAT, our goal is to develop all these aspects of skill.
+So, when we’re practicing for the GMAT, we’ll seek to develop all these skills.

-The goal of GMAT practice is to develop skill in playing the GMAT game, which is a reasoning game.
+The goal of GMAT practice is to develop skill in playing the GMAT reasoning game.

 Topic-Focused GMAT Practice

-You can see how, by doing topic-by-topic practice, you can master one topic at a time until you’ve mastered the entire GMAT.
+In other words, you can master one topic at a time until you’ve mastered the entire GMAT.
+The TTP GMAT course follows just such a topical learning approach.

 TTP PRO TIP: